wfpan/incompleteness/README.md

 # incompleteness
-This is the replication package for our work submitted to IEEE Transactions on Software Engineering: Weifeng Pan, Wei Wu, Khouloud Gaaloul, Hua Ming, Bailin Yang.
+This is the replication package for our work submitted to IEEE Transactions on Software Engineering: Weifeng Pan, Hua Ming, Khouloud Gaaloul, Wei Wu, Bailin Yang.
 XXXXXXXX.
-IEEE Transactions on Software Engineering, 2023, XX(XX): XXXX-XXXX. [[PDF](https://ieeexplore.ieee.org/)]
+IEEE Transactions on Software Engineering, 2024, XX(XX): XXXX-XXXX. [[PDF](https://ieeexplore.ieee.org/)]

 # Code
 This directory will contain the source code of our implementation.
 It is now empty.
 The source code will be available once our work is officially accepted.